-Table 6.55: DeliveryParams Resource (Sheet 2 of 2)
+Table 6.54: DeliveryParams Resource (Sheet 2 of 2)

-NAME DATA TYPE DESCRIPTION EarliestDuration ? duration @EarliestDuration SHALL specify the earliest duration by which the delivery SHALL be made relative to the date and time that the order is ready for production.
-Method ?
-NMTOKEN Specifies a delivery method.
-Values include: Courier CourierNoSignature - a delivery service that does not require receipt stamps at recipient's mailbox and/or mail room.
-This value covers the commonly used Japanese 'Mail bin' delivery service.
-Email ExpressMail InstantMessaging InterofficeMail Ground Local - The files are already in place.
-NetworkCopy - This includes LAN and VPN.
-Storage - The product is stored by the supplier.
-Ownership ? enumeration Point of transfer of ownership: Allowed values are: Origin - Ownership of goods is transferred upon leaving point of origin.
-Destination - Ownership is transferred upon receipt at destination.
-Required ? dateTime @Required SHALL specify the date and time by which the delivery is intended to be made.
-RequiredDuration? duration @RequiredDuration SHALL specify the time duration by which the delivery SHALL be made relative to the date and time that the order is ready for production.
-TrackingID ? string The carrier's identifier for the delivery.
-The format of @TrackingID is determined by the carrier chosen to ship the products.
-Transfer ? enumeration Describes the direction and responsibility of the transfer.
+NAME DATA TYPE DESCRIPTION Transfer ? enumeration Describes the direction and responsibility of the transfer.
 Allowed values are: BuyerToPrinterDeliver - The DeliveryParams describes an input to the job (e.g., a CD for inserting, a preprinted cover, etc.).
 In this case, the buyer delivers the merchandise to the printer.
 BuyerToPrinterPickup - The DeliveryParams describes an input to the job (e.g., a CD for inserting, a preprinted cover, etc.).
 In this case, the printer picks up the merchandise.
 PrinterToBuyerDeliver - The DeliveryParams describes an output of the job.
 In this case, the printer delivers the merchandise to the buyer.
 PrinterToBuyerPickup - The DeliveryParams describes an output of the job.
 In this case, the buyer picks up the merchandise.
-Dropitem element A delivery MAY consist of multiple products.
+DropItem element A delivery MAY consist of multiple products.
 Each DropItem describes an individual Resource or Product that is part of this delivery.
 FileSpec (DeliveryContents)? element A FileSpec element that references a document that SHALL be printed and packaged together with the delivered items.
 FileSpec (MailingList)? element A FileSpec element pointing to a mailing list.
 The format of the referenced mailing list is implementation dependent.
 FileSpec (RemoteURL)? element A FileSpec element that specifies the remote location of a digital delivery.

-6.26.1 Dropltem
+6.26.1 DropItem

-Table 6.56: DropItem Element
+Table 6.55: DropItem Element

 NAME DATA TYPE DESCRIPTION Amount integer @Amount SHALL be present and specify the number of products or resources that comprise this DropItem .
 ItemRef IDREF @ItemRef SHALL reference the Resource, ResourceSet, Proofitem or ProductList/Product that represents the individual items to be delivered.
 If the DropItem references a final product, @ItemRef SHALL reference a ProductList/Product.
-TotalDimensions? shape Total dimensions in points of all individual items including packaging.
+TotalDimensions ? shape Total dimensions in points of all individual items including packaging.
 TotalVolume ? float Total volume in liters of all individual items including packaging.
 TotalWeight ? float Total weight in gram of all individual items including packaging.
 Unit ?
 NMTOKEN Unit of measurement for the @Amount of the resource that is referenced by @ItemRef.
 Default value is from: Resource/@Unit